promesoft/KicadJE_Util/README.md

 Time shift of the start and end phase

-# Status - In the mail
+# Status - TimeShift mounted
 ## Initial
 | Stage  | Detail | Status |
 | ------------- | ------------- | ------------- |